Symmetry Breaking and Link Homologies II: Symmetries and Cohomology operations

 \begin{example} (The even Steenrod Algebra)

-In the previous example, we studied the Borel equivariant completion $\Hh$ of $\Ho \wedge \MU$.
-Let us now define the equivariant theory $\Hh(\F_p)$ given by the Borel equivariant completion of $\Ho(\F_p) \wedge \MU$, where $p$ is a prime, and $\Ho(\F_p)$ denotes the mod $p$ Eilenberg-MacLane spectrum.
+In the previous example, we studied the twisting on the Borel equivariant completion $\Hh$ of $\Ho \wedge \MU$.
+Let us now define the equivariant theory $\Hh(\F_p)$ as the Borel equivariant completion of $\Ho(\F_p) \wedge \MU$, where $p$ is a prime, and $\Ho(\F_p)$ denotes the mod $p$ Eilenberg-MacLane spectrum.
 Since we have a map of multiplicative theories

 induced by the canonical maps on the respective factors, the map $\zeta$ induces a map of equivariant cohomology theories, each endowed with a twist